 It is important to be careful when setting up and running a franchise to avoid running afoul of antitrust laws and regulations.

-How Can We Work Together To Form My Franchise?
+How Can We Work Together To Form My Franchise or to Work With an Existing Franchise?

 At Delain Law Office, we combine our knowledge of and experience in negotiating, reviewing, and preparing franchise agreements together with the information provided to us by our client during exploratory meetings to create a comprehensive intellectual property franchising strategy.
 We believe that the most appropriate solutions result from direct communication with our clients, preferably in face-to-face meetings, although we are happy to work via telephone, fax and email if distance, time or circumstance requires that.